abego/lab-perform/README.md

 the message "reuse" frequency, but also the way, the serialization and de-serialization is implemented.

-#### Approach 1: Use ObjectStreams for Serialization

-The first attempt to use serialization to speedup `getMethod` uses the standard Java ObjectStreams (`ObjectOutputStream`, `ObjectInputStream`).
-When the data was loaded from disk the memoization data was immediately restored completely, especially the reference to the Java `Method` to return for each used (Class, Selector) combination was restored.
+#### Direct Loading of Serialized Memoization Data

+We use the standard Java ObjectStreams (`ObjectOutputStream`, `ObjectInputStream`) for serialization of `getMethod` memoization data.
+After loading the complete memoization data is restored, ready to use by the application.

+Using this approach on our initial test sample shows no significant improvement when comparing the memoization performance of the "simple" and "loading"
+approach:

 __Results: Run Small Sample multiple times__
 - 36 ms - `perform` with memoization (`perform_withMemoization_smallSampleMultipleTimes`).
 - 73 ms - `perform` with memoization and saving the memoization data to a file (`perform_withMemoization_and_saveMethods_smallSampleMultipleTimes`).
 - 68 ms - `perform` with memoization data loaded from file (`perform_withMemoization_andLoadedFromFile_smallSampleMultipleTimes`)

-These numbers show no significant improvement when loading the cache from some serialization.

 However, this changes when we switch to a larger test sample (5000 classes, with 100 methods each).

-As before, "simple" memoization brings improvements as soon as methods are called more than once.
+As before, "simple" memoization brings improvements for this larger test sample as soon as methods are called more than once:

-__Results: Run Big Sample twice__
+__Results: Run Big Sample _twice___
 - 17.4 s - `perform` without memoization (`perform_withoutMemoization_bigSampleTwice`).
 - 11.0 s - `perform` with memoization (`perform_withMemoization_bigSampleTwice`).

-In addition, with this larger test sample the serialization makes even the initial `perform` call faster, by a factor of approx. 2.5 in our
+In addition, with this larger test sample the serialization even makes the initial `perform` call faster than without memoization, by a factor of approx. 2.5 in our example:
-example:

-__Test: Run Big Sample once__
+__Test: Run Big Sample _once___
 - 10.8 s - `perform` without memoization (`perform_withMemoization_bigSample`).
 - 4.3 s - `perform` with memoization data loaded from file (`perform_withMemoization_afterLoadMethods_bigSample`)
-- 11.0 s - `perform` with memoization (`perform_withMemoization_bigSample`).
-- 11.4 s - `perform` with memoization and saving the memoization data to a file (`perform_withMemoization_and_saveMethods_bigSample`).

-#### Approach 2: Lazy Loading of Serialized Memoization Data
+#### Lazy Loading of Serialized Memoization Data

 One disadvantage of the memoization serialization approach compared to the "just memoize" approach is we introduce an extra delay at the start of the application when we load the cache from disk.
-As the numbers from above show we are actually faster than in the "just memoize" approach, however we spend this time in the startup phase of the application, making the application seem to be "slower".
+As the numbers from above show we can actually be faster than in the "just memoize" approach, however we spend this time in the startup phase of the application, making the application seem to be "slower".
 In the "just memoize" approach the time for the various "initial" getMethod calls is distributed over the whole application execution.

 One way to speed up loading the serialized memoization data is to postpone time intensive parts of this load process "to later".